 When our calories are slashed, our body tries to conserve that energy by moving around less.

 You probably won’t even notice this change, but those unburned calories start to add up and can reduce your calorie deficit, creating that plateau.

-Take 10 days and be diligent with tracking your macros to make sure you are in a plateau.
-It would really suck to lower your food intake when you don’t have to.
+If you track macros, take 10 days and be diligent with tracking to make sure you are in a plateau.
+You don’t want to lower your calorie goal if you don’t have to.

 Okay, now in order to lose weight you have to be in a calorie deficit.
 You can do that one of two ways: eat less or move more.
 Let’s apply these strategies to a plateau.

 - If you track macros, you can try recalculating your macros based on your new body weight.
 This should have you at lower calories.
 Another option is to just reduce your carbs by 10-15 grams and if you stall again, lower them by 10-15 grams a second time.
 This is a difference of 40-60 calories per day or 280-420 calories per week.
 It’s not much but it’s usually enough to jump start that weight loss.

 - If you don’t track macros, just be mindful of your portion size.
 Pay attention to your hunger cues and load up on the veggies.
 Adding veggies is a great way to up your fiber content which will keep you fuller on less calories.